 After the start of therapy, doctors will monitor patients to determine how well a patient is responding to treatment.
 A patient who is responding well will stay on his or her current drug therapy.
-If the patient is not meeting treatment milestones, the doctor will need to find out why.
-A gene mutation analysis should be done to check for mutations of the BCR-ABL1 gene.
+If the patient’s current treatment is not working, a BCR::ABL1 kinase domain mutation analysis should be done to check for mutations of the BCR::ABL1 gene.
 The doctor will also determine whether or not the patient has been adhering to the treatment plan.
 If the patient’s current treatment is not working, there are several options.
-They include
+They include:

 - Advising patients who have not been taking their TKIs as prescribed about the importance of adhering conscientiously to their medication regimen

 - Increasing the dosage of the current drug (if possible)

 - Trying other therapies (such as omacetaxine mepesuccinate (Synribo®), an option for patients with resistance or intolerance to two or more TKIs or interferon)

 - Assessing whether an allogeneic stem cell transplantation is an option.

 Treatment options for accelerated phase CML depend on the patient’s previous treatments.
 If CML is diagnosed in the accelerated phase and the patient has not yet tried a TKI, one treatment option is to begin TKI therapy.
 This includes:

-- Omacetaxine mepesuccinate (Synribo®) (only an option for patients who have experienced resistance or intolerance to two or more TKIs)
+- Omacetaxine mepesuccinate (Synribo®), which is only an option for patients who have experienced resistance or intolerance to two or more TKIs

 - An allogeneic stem cell transplant